 A trust, O Lord, from thee.”

-Portrait of Jesus at the front of the church
+Portrait of Jesus similar to framed version located near the pulpit of the church

 Laura Milne – 1970s and 1980s